-Standard vs. PCA Confidence.
-Our first goal is to see whether the PCA confidence or the standard confidence perform better in this task.
-Since both AMIE and AMIE+ can work with both confidence metrics, and since their output is the same, we report here our results from [16] with AMIE.
-We ran AMIE, and sorted the resulting rules first by descending PCA confidence, and then by descending standard confidence.
-We looked at the top ranked rules in each case, and evaluated the precision of the predictions.
-The bottom curves of Figure 2 plot the aggregated predictions versus the aggregated precision for the standard and the PCA confidence.
-The n-th dot from the left represents the total number of unique predictions and the total precision of these predictions, aggregated over the first n rules.
-As we see, ranking the rules by standard confidence is a very conservative approach: It identifies rules with reasonable precision, but these do not produce many predictions.
-Going down in the list of ranked rules, the rules produce more predictions - but at lower precision.
-The top 30 rules produce 113K predictions at an aggregated precision of 34%.
+PCA confidence and then by descending standard confidence.
+We looked at the top-ranked rules in each case, and evaluated the precision of the predictions.
+The bottom curves of Fig. 2 plot the aggregated predictions versus the aggregated precision for the standard and the PCA confidence.
+The nth dot from the left represents the total number of unique predictions and the total precision of these predictions, aggregated over the first n rules.
+As we see, ranking the rules by standard confidence is a very conservative approach: it identifies rules with reasonable precision, but these do not produce many predictions.
+Going down in the list of ranked rules, the rules produce more predictions-but at lower precision.
+The top 30 rules produce 113K predictions at an aggregated precision of 34 %.
 In contrast, if we rank the rules by PCA confidence, we quickly get large numbers of predictions.
-The top 10 rules already produce 135K predictions - at a precision of 45%.
-The top 30 rules produce 3 times more predictions than the top 30 rules by standard confidence at comparable precision.
+The top 10 rules already produce 135K predictions-at a precision of 45%.
+The top 30 rules produce three times more predictions than the top 30 rules by standard confidence-at comparable precision.
 This is because the PCA confidence is less conservative than the standard confidence.
 We thus conclude that the PCA confidence is better suited for making predictions than the standard confidence.
-We show in [16] that the PCA confidence also correlates better with the actual precision of a rule.
+We show in [17] that the PCA confidence also correlates better with the actual precision of a rule.

-Using Type Information.
-The previous experiment showed us the precision of individual rules for prediction.
+Using type information The previous experiment showed us the precision of individual rules for prediction.
 To make more accurate predictions, we have to combine these rules with more signals.
 We proceed as follows.
-In Section 7.4 we discussed the granularity differences in relations.
+In Sect.
+7.4 we discussed the granularity differences in relations.
 For instance, the relation livesIn is used to express a person's city or country of residence.
-This implies that, for example, the rule $livesIn(x,y) \Rightarrow isCitizenOf(x,y)$ can predict that some people are citizens of cities.
+This implies that, for example, the rule livesIn(x, y) \Rightarrow isCitizenOf(x, y) can predict that some people are citizens of cities.
 Such spurious predictions decrease the precision of the inference process.
-Therefore, we configured AMIE+ to mine $typed\ rules$.
+Therefore, we configured AMIE+ to mine typed rules.
 These have the form:

-$$\overrightarrow{B} \wedge rdf:type(x,D) \wedge rdf:type(y,R) \Rightarrow r(x,y)$$ where D and R correspond to the domain and range of the head relation r in YAGO3.6 To allow AMIE+ to find such rules, we augmented the YAGO2 dataset by adding the rdf:type statements about the subjects and objects of the triples.
+$\overrightarrow{B} \wedge rdf:type(x, D) \wedge rdf:type(y, R) \Rightarrow r(x, y)$ where D and R correspond to the domain and range of the head relation r in YAGO3.5 To allow AMIE+ to find such rules, we augmented the YAGO2 dataset by adding the rdf:type statements about the subjects and objects of the triples.